Creating Component-Based Jobs with Quartz Scheduler

 Creating a Job Listener

-Job listeners allow you to monitor and respond to job execution events.
-They can be used for logging, notifications, or to implement more complex job coordination.
+Job listeners monitor job execution events - useful for logging, notifications, or job coordination.

 Step 1: Create the Listener Component